4GeeksAcademy/python-http-requests-api-tutorial-exercises/exercises/05-project-name/README.md

 Please call the endpoint and print the project name on the terminal (only the project name)

+Example output:
 ```bash
 Coursera eLearning
 ```

 ## 💡Hint

+1. Similar exercise to the previous one.
-1. Do a GET request to the endpoint.
+2. Do a GET request to the endpoint.
-2. Use the [.json() method](https://www.w3schools.com/python/ref_requests_response.asp) to get the response body as a dictionary.
+3. Use the [.json() method](https://www.w3schools.com/python/ref_requests_response.asp) to get the response body as a dictionary (same as you did on last exercise).
-3. Print the project name, you can access the property name on the response dictionary.
+4. Print the project name, you can access the property name on the response dictionary.